How do you start wood carving?

-Always wear a dust mask to make sure you are not inhaling the dust created by carving, cutting, sanding or polishing.
+Always wear a dust mask to ensure you are not inhaling the dust created by carving, cutting, sanding or polishing.

 Practice drawing your design first

-Your woodcarving piece might change as you continue, but at the start it’s important to stick to perfecting its basic shape.
-Before you start whittling away, trace out your design lightly with a pencil.
-Staying within the lines of your drawing will help keep you on track when the axe and carving knife come out.
+Your woodcarving piece might change as you continue, but it’s essential to perfect its basic shape at the start.
+Before carving away, trace out your design lightly with a pencil.
+Staying within the lines of your drawing will help keep you on track when the axe and carving knife comes out.

 Setting aside time for woodcarving

-There will be times during your wood carving projects that you will wish you could speed things up; especially the drying process.
+There will be times during your wood carving projects that you will wish you could speed things up, especially the drying process.
 But take things slowly and try to enjoy each step of the process.
-Carving wood is not a hobby you can rush, and when you hold your finished piece you’ll be glad you took your time.
+Carving wood is not a hobby you can rush; you’ll be glad you took your time when you hold your finished piece.
 So giving it some time guarantees positive results for a starter.

 Caring For Your Wood Carving Knives

-If you want your wood carving knife to last, you’ll eventually need to sharpen it.
-Grabbing a sharpening stone is essential to ensure that your knives remain sharp and up to the task.
-Ensure you know which type of steel you’ve equipped on your knife before choosing your ideal sharpening stone.
+If you want your wood carving knife to last, you need to sharpen it.
+Purchasing a sharpening stone is essential to ensure that your blades stay sharp and are up to the task.
+Make sure you know what steel your knife is equipped with before choosing the ideal sharpening stone.